 Mattress type

 Choosing the right mattress type is crucial.
-Memory foam or latex mattresses are often recommended for their ability to contour to the body and provide even support.
+Memory foam or latex mattresses are often recommended for their ability to conform to the body's contours and provide even support.
 Pocket springs or air mattresses can also be a good option, but it's important to choose a model with different firmness zones to maintain proper spinal alignment.

 Firmness level

-A mattress that is neither too firm nor too soft is ideal for promoting proper spinal alignment.
-A mattress that is too soft can cause your back to sag, while a mattress that is too firm may not provide enough support for pressure points.
+A mattress that's neither too firm nor too soft is ideal for promoting proper spinal alignment.
+A mattress that's too soft can cause your back to slump, while one that's too firm may not provide enough pressure point support.
 If you prefer a firmer mattress, consider adding a mattress topper for added comfort without sacrificing support.

 Morphology and sleeping position

-Your body type and sleeping position also influence your mattress choice.
-For example, back sleepers may benefit from a firmer mattress, while side sleepers may prefer a softer mattress to support their shoulders and hips.
-Additionally, if you have a larger build, you may need a mattress with a higher firmness to prevent excessive sinkage.
+Your body shape and sleeping position also influence mattress choice.
+For example, back sleepers might benefit from a firmer mattress, while side sleepers might prefer a softer mattress to support their shoulders and hips.
+Additionally, if you're larger, a mattress with a higher firmness may be necessary to prevent excessive sinkage.

 Mattress technologies and materials